patrickfrey/mewa/doc/faq.md

 <a name="problemSolving"/>

 ## Problem Solving HOWTO
 This section of the FAQ gives some recommendations on how to solve specific problems in compilers for strongly typed languages.
 The hints given here are not meant as instructions.
 There might be better solutions for the problems presented.
+Some questions are still open and wait for a good and practical answer.

 <a name="astStructure"/>